 After the patient is completely informed and has everything they need, they may make their decision about whether or not they would like to move forward with surgery.
 Patients who wish to have a rhinoplasty have their procedure scheduled at a convenient date and time.

-Rhinoplasty is usually performed under general anesthesia.
+Rhinoplasty is a surgical procedure, usually performed under general anesthesia.
 The patient is asleep throughout the entire procedure and cannot feel any pain or discomfort.
 Dr. Thompson performs the procedure using one of two approaches depending on the needs of the patient:

-- An open approach.
-An open approach uses incisions inside the nostrils along with a small incision at the base of the nose between the two nostrils.
+- Open rhinoplasty: An open approach uses incisions inside the nostrils along with a small incision at the base of the nose between the two nostrils.
 This approach is used for better visualization and precision for aesthetic work.
 It is also the preferred approach for correcting significant defects and traumatic injuries of the nose.
 The external incision heals very well with minimal visibility of a scar.

-- A closed approach.
-A closed or endonasal approach places all incisions within the nostrils to avoid visible scarring.
+- Closed rhinoplasty: A closed or endonasal approach places all incisions within the nostrils to avoid visible scarring.
 This is also a common approach for cosmetic rhinoplasty and can be applied to a variety of patient conditions or complaints.